K. G. Kannabiran: Civil liberties movement and formation of PUCL and APCLC

 The origins of the civil liberties movement in India can be traced back to the days of our national movement for independence and Jawaharlal Nehru was one of the main motive forces and leaders of the All India Civil Liberties Union formed at that time.
 With independence, the defence of civil liberties has become necessary and urgent for various opposition parties, especially the Communist Party and the socialist parties, who were generally at the receiving end of state repression.
-In Andhra Pradesh especially the communists were in the forefront of civil liberties movement, and the various violations of human rights committed during the suppression of the 'naxalite movement' during the late sixties and early seventies gave rise to a powerful civil liberties movement opposing the state atrocities and demanding protection and promotion of fundamental rights and human rights of the activists as well as people in general.
+In Andhra Pradesh especially the communists were at the forefront of civil liberties movement, and the various violations of human rights committed during the suppression of the 'naxalite movement' during the late sixties and early seventies gave rise to a powerful civil liberties movement opposing the state atrocities and demanding protection and promotion of fundamental rights and human rights of the activists as well as people in general.

 The Andhra Pradesh Civil Liberties Committee was the main organization fighting for civil liberties and against state repression during 1969-75 period and Kannabiran was active in it since the early seventies.
 However, the real testing times came during emergency in 1975 when thousands of activists belonging to all opposition parties were arrested or harassed arbitrarily and thrown into jails in detention or on false criminal charges.
-Pattipati Venkateswarlu, Advocate, President of the APCLC was also detained during the emergency for a brief period.
-And in the entire emergency period, Sri Kannabiran and Sri C. Padmanabha Reddy, Advocates in the High Court of Andhra Pradesh at Hyderabad worked diligently for the release of innumerable detenus appearing in so many writ petitions filed in that regard.
+Pattipati Venkateswarlu, advocate, President of the APCLC was also detained during the emergency for a brief period.
+And in the entire emergency period, Kannabiran and C. Padmanabha Reddy, advocates in the High Court of Andhra Pradesh at Hyderabad worked diligently for the release of innumerable detenus appearing in so many writ petitions filed in that regard.

 During Emergency, worst repression was carried out against the naxalite movement and scores of naxalite activists were shot dead in false encounters in the name of maintaining law and order.
-A powerful people's movement organized under the leadership of Sri Jayaprakash Narayan in the country ultimately led to the birth of Janata Party which contested in the 1977 General Elections announced by Indira Gandhi in January 1977 and conducted from 16 to 20 March 1977 during emergency still in force but with the trend of huge success of Janata Party and other opposition parties and rout of the ruling Congress party the emergency was ended the next day i.e. 21 March 1977.
+A powerful people's movement organized under the leadership of Jayaprakash Narayan in the country ultimately led to the birth of Janata Party which contested in the 1977 General Elections announced by Indira Gandhi in January 1977 and conducted from 16 to 20 March 1977 during emergency still in force but with the trend of huge success of Janata Party and other opposition parties and rout of the ruling Congress party the emergency was ended the next day i.e. 21 March 1977.

 This was a great victory for the people and also end of emergency.
-During emergency itself Jayaprakash Narayan and others took the initiative to form an active and militant civil liberties organization - PUCL & DR and the official website of PUCL narrates:

-"Jaya Prakash Narayan founded an organisation by the name of the Citizens for Democracy on 13th April 1974, with Jayaprakash as its President and VM Tarkunde as the General Secretary.
+During emergency itself Jayaprakash Narayan and others took the initiative to form an active and militant civil liberties organization - PUCL & DR and the official website of PUCL narrates: "Jaya Prakash Narayan founded an organisation by the name of the Citizens for Democracy on 13th April 1974, with Jayaprakash as its President and VM Tarkunde as the General Secretary.
 After JP’s death (Justice) MC Chagla (Rtd.) became its President.

 The CFD was established as a result of the mass movement built up by JP in response to the political and economic crisis in which the country had been plunged before the Emergency was declared.
 JP founded the People’s Union for Civil Liberties and Democratic Rights (PUCLDR), in 1976.
 This organization was meant to be complementary to the Citizens for Democracy (CFD).
 Now, the idea was to make the PUCLDR, unlike the CFD, an organisation free from political ideologies, so that people belonging to various political parties may come together on one platform for the defence of Civil Liberties and Human Rights.
 Era Sezhiyan was made the Convenor of a committee to set-up PUCLDR.
 A national seminar was held on October 17, 1976.
 It was inaugurated by Acharya JB Kripalani.
 The PUCLDR was a loosely organised group of people who were working with JP.
 V. M. Tarkunde was elected as President and Krishan Kant as General Secretary.
 The Emergency was lifted in 1977.
 The Janata Party, formed with the blessings of JP, came to power."